Choices and Personal Growth

 Judges have an extraordinarily difficult job of determining the weighting of each of these 5 principles and then making judgments that come as close as possible to following that weighting in each individual case.
 In San Diego, judges rotate onto and off of the Family Court bench every 2-3 years.
 Many judges say that they leave the bench in Family just as they have fully achieved competence and confidence in the intricacies of the law and the dynamics of families.

 This process can leave parents feeling as if they have no choice.
-This is particularly true when the parents have chose to take a litigation approach to seeking resolution of their family conflicts.
-Regardless of the choice of approach a parent has chosen, there are pros and cons that complicate the process of breaking apart a family from living together in one home to living separately in two homes.
+This is particularly true when the parents have chosen to -- or been forced to -- take a litigation approach to seeking resolution of their family conflicts.
+Regardless of the choice of approach a parent in engaged in, there are pros and cons that complicate the process of breaking apart a family from living together in one home to living separately in two homes.
 Any family breakup can leave people feeling helpless and powerless.

 There are almost always choices.